The Concentration City: Setting

 During his voyage, Franz notes that he has in five days traversed around 950 million kilometers; given the exotic topology of the City, this is necessarily also the lower bound for one quarter of its minimum circumference, and is equivalent to about .0001 light year.
-The City's minimum volume (as a 4-dimensional hypersphere with no outer surface) can be no less than 8.3 x 10^{48} km^{3}; applying the ratio of volume to population specified for KNI County (416,818 km^{3} and 30 million) to the City gives a minimum population of approximately 6 x 10^{50} people.
+The City's minimum volume (as a 4-dimensional hypersphere with no outer surface) can be no less than 8.3 × 10^{48} km^{3}; applying the ratio of volume to population specified for KNI County (416,818 km^{3} and 30 million) to the City gives a minimum population of approximately 6 × 10^{50} people.
 This unimaginably vast population is - to all appearances - stable; there is no suggestion of Malthusian pressure, and the standard of living depicted is adequate and relatively uniform (though there are slums, and - more seriously - "dead zones", areas walled off from the rest of the City, where services are disconnected and urban decay is allowed to run rampant.)
 The conventional status marker of a City neighborhood is the cost of habitable space, which is priced in cubic (as opposed to square) feet; the formula for calculating the value of cubic space reoccurs frequently in the story, with anything above a dollar per cubic foot considered a "respectable" valuation.
 The main source of anxiety in such middle-class areas is deliberate arson by pyromaniacs; it is not made clear whether this is a common occurrence, but "pyros" are universally considered a grave threat to civilization, monoxide detectors are ubiquitous, and - due to restrictions on heat sources - food is only served cold.
 Suspected pyros are regularly lynched by mobs in plain sight of the City authorities, though Ballard implies this is often a pretext for liquidating social undesirables.